Basra97/2420-Assignment-3-p2/README.md

 5. Click the green create button again, and click `load balancers`

-6. When configuring, select the same `datacenter region` as the two droplets you previously made.
+6. When configuring, select the same `data center region` as the two droplets you previously made.

 7. Then, click on add droplets and type the tag name `web`